TayseerRahman/FinalProject/README.md

 Heroku: https://cus1172finalproject.herokuapp.com/demo/index_dev.html

-The page features 5 query searches, which works as follows:
+As mentioned above, this page works by utilizing the following 5 query searches:
-1. Search by course code:
+1. Search by course code

 2. Search by course title

 3. Search by course instructor

 4. Search by course level

 5. Search by course instructor and level